weteor/SPC_EVDR/README.md

 ### firmware
 The SPC EVDR uses ZMK firmware.

-If you prefer the github workflow, you can find the zmk config for the Tipper TF [here](https://github.com/weteor/SPC_EVDR-Config).
+If you prefer the github workflow, you can find the zmk config [here](https://github.com/weteor/SPC_EVDR-Config).

 ### some more renders
 ![top](img/top_knob.png)